SlyFryFrog/Unit-Converter/README.md

 # Unit-Converter
-Currently, you can only convert temperature units; I will work on adding more conversions.
+Currently you can only convert temperature, length, and area units.